clem2k/SonicArt/README.md

 ![](https://github.com/clem2k/SonicArt/blob/9a8291af0378e674c8eff3c7a93f53738c848c58/Pictures/DSC_0230.JPG)

 In order to have a good "3D" effect, you'll need to cut the different prints.
-If you have a scan'n cut from brother, i've included the files in Layers/cuts
+If you have a scan'n cut from brother, I've included the files in Layers/cuts folder.

 ![](https://github.com/clem2k/SonicArt/blob/e6488f15572ae39d30e79057ce608120c8648cc1/Layers/cuts/screenshot.png)